nadaahx/ISupply_competition/README.md

    - `input`: The product name or description.
    - `price`: The product price.

-2. Run the prediction script:
+2. Run cells with comment (Run me) then write your file name:
 ```python
 file_path = "new_master.xlsx"  # Replace with the path to your file
 process_file(file_path)
 ```

-This will generate an Excel file named `predictions_master.xlsx` with the following columns:
+This will generate an Excel file named `predictions.xlsx` with the following columns:
 - `Predicted SKU`: The predicted SKU for each product.
 - `Similarity Score`: The similarity score between the input and the predicted SKU.
 - `Confidence Level`: The confidence level of the prediction.